 Our common stock may be deemed a "penny stock" (as that term is defined under Rule 3a51-1 of the Exchange Act) in any market that may develop in the future.
 Generally, a "penny stock" is a common stock that is not listed on a securities exchange and trades for less than \$5.00 a share.
 Prices often are not available to buyers and sellers and the market may be very limited.
 Broker-dealers who sell penny stocks must provide purchasers of these stocks with a standardized risk-disclosure document prepared by the SEC.
 The document provides information about penny stocks and the nature and level of risks involved in investing in the penny stock market.
 A broker must also provide purchasers with bid and offer quotations and information regarding broker and salesperson compensation and make a written determination that the penny stock is a suitable investment for the purchaser and obtain the purchaser's written agreement to the purchase.
 Many brokers choose not to participate in penny stock transactions.
-Because of the shares.
+Because of the penny stock rules, there may be less trading activity in any market that develops for our common stock in the future and stockholders are likely to have difficulty selling their shares.